 At Benedictine Living Community-Ellendale, our priority is the health and wellness of our residents and employees.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-We continue to monitor all our residents and associates for signs and symptoms of the virus.
-We also remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.
+We remain in close communication with our local and state health officials to ensure we are taking all appropriate steps to prevent the virus from spreading on our campus.
 Thank you so much for your cooperation with these measures.

-- Monitoring and screening residents daily for symptoms of respiratory illness, temperature and oxygen levels.
+- Monitor residents daily for symptoms of respiratory illness.

 As we navigate this challenge, we are especially grateful for our dedicated caregivers, who are working tirelessly to ensure a clean, safe environment for all who live and work here.
 We all remain focused on providing exceptional care and services for all our residents.